Minimum two days of 6 learning hours per day.

 Training delivered against this standard would be relevant to the following occupational group(s):

 There are no candidate pre-requisites as part of this standard.
 However a basic knowledge of CNC and CAD/CAM (AlphaCAM) equipment terminology and techniques would be beneficial.

 As a minimum, course instructors must be able to demonstrate that, in relation to this standard, they have:

 Delivery may be in an on or off the job environment.

 All materials and equipment must be of a suitable quality and quantity for candidates to achieve learning outcomes, and must comply with relevant legislation.

-The class size and candidate/instructor ratio must allow training to be delivered in a safe manner and enable candidates to achieve the learning outcomes, recommended maximum 1:12 for theory and 1:6 for practical.
+The class size and candidate to instructor ratio must allow training to be delivered in a safe manner and enable candidates to achieve the learning outcomes.

 This standard is considered to contain 51 per cent or more practical training.

 This standard is considered to be set at an intermediate level.